 2. Unique Title Tags on Every Page

 The title tag of a page holds a significant amount of weight with the search engines, so you’ll want to include pertinent keywords in your page titles.
 For a quick tip on optimizing your title tags, check out our post on 3 Quick SEO Tips.

 Be sure to limit your page titles to 60 characters.
 As you can see, this one is too long and gets truncated:

 A meta description is another piece of code within a web page that gives an overview of the page content.
 Use a unique description on every page of your site, make sure it relates to what’s on the page, and try to entice users to click.
 This is a good place to insert a couple of keywords, but keep it natural-sounding.

 Meta descriptions are limited to 160 characters (the rest will get cut off), so keep this in mind while crafting your text.

-If you’re a WordPress user, we recommend installing the Yoast plugin for implementing SEO.
+If you’re a WordPress user, I recommend installing the Yoast plugin for implementing SEO.
 This will allow you to add title tags and meta descriptions without messing with any code.